Vshnv/Resource-Buffer-Arrays/README.md

  - First of all, you do not get arrays straight out of the box.
 To use them you need to import the array module.
  - Secondly, these are dynamic arrays.
  - Even so these arrays are limited to only numeric types.
- - There are ofcourse external array implementations that provide more features such as arrays from numpy
+ - There are of course external array implementations that provide more features such as arrays from numpy

 #### Initializing arrays
 ```python